 The day arrived for Mike Cole to leave the country for the city: Philadelphia.
 He went to the head of the class at Tyler School of Art, secured a job as waiter at "Macaroni Grill" where he mastered writing his name upside down on napkins.
-Inevitably, he was beating the art babes off with a stick, one of whom was his Italian American Kryptonite genius and became his wife ten years down the road.
+Inevitably, he was beating the art babes off with a stick, one of whom was an Italian American Kryptonite genius whom he bamboozled into becoming his wife ten years down the road.
 Mike Cole accomplished all this while subsisting solely on canned ham and Jif!
 Also, he majored in painting.

 Mike Cole returned to his home in Philly after two years of hard labor earning his MFA at the University California, Davis.
 His work has branched out from painting into photography, installation and writing.
 He misses the simple life of the country everyday and is drawing up plans for a hidden retreat to be built in the hot bed of his impending mid-life crisis.